CUFP/cufp.org/site/2017/2017-09-08_0930_1300_c6-renzo-borgatti-transducers-in-practice.md

 software development experience including aeronautics, real-time video streaming, and web.
 Nick also has three years experience of developing commercial Clojure products.
-He contributes to Clojure [Ring](https://github.com/ring-clojure/ring) library, and author of Clojure multimedia library.
+He contributes to Clojure [Ring](https://github.com/ring-clojure/ring) library, and he is the author of Clojure multimedia library.
 </div>